Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Employers National Insurance:

-For the July salary onwards the earnings thresholds have been used up by the April to June salaries so all further salaries this tax year will attract NI at the rates of 12% (for the employee) and 13.8% (for the employer) which equates to £360 and £414 respectively per month.
+For the July salary onwards, the earnings thresholds have been used up by the April to June salaries.
+This means that all further salaries this tax year will attract NI at the rates of 12% (for the employee) and 13.8% (for the employer) which equates to £360 and £414 respectively per month.

 If you become a director part way through the tax year then the NI thresholds (both employees and employers) are reduced down accordingly so you only receive a percentage of these based on how many weeks are left to go in the tax year.

 If you leave the directorship during the year you still receive the full allowances for that tax year.

 Note: Employees NIC falls to 2% of any part of the salary in excess of £41,865 pa.